Novel Coronavirus (COVID-19)

 How can I protect myself?

-- Practicing proper cough and sneeze etiquette by coughing/sneezing into a tissue, or into your sleeve or arm (and immediately washing your hands afterwards)
+- Cough/sneeze into a tissue or into your sleeve or arm (immediately wash your hands after)

-- Cleaning frequently touched objects and surfaces, like bathroom sinks, kitchen counters, etc.
+- Clean frequently touched objects and surfaces, like bathroom sinks, kitchen counters, etc.

 What steps is St. Thomas Elgin General Hospital taking to keep patients, visitors and staff safe?